 Photos by MaterialDriven, Biohm and Aleksi

-For the London Design Festival 2018, Biohm collaborated with Nir Meiri Studio to create mycelium label lights, where the mycelium is used as a reflector to create warm and natural light.
-The material is grown by encouraging mycelium to consume agricultural waste under controlled conditions.
+For the London Design Festival 2018, Biohm collaborated with Nir Meiri Studio to grow mycelium lamps, where the mycelium is used as a reflector to create warm and natural light.
+Read what Dezeen wrote about the project here.
+The images are by Biohm and Nir Meiri Studio.

 This artwork made by Aleksi explores how peel can be used aesthetically in a similar way to ceramic tiling.
 The graphic is designed by Ehab Sayed, mimicking the design of Biohm’s radical construction system developed.
 Learn more about Triagomy here.

 “Mycelium consumes organic and synthetic waste to grow into desired shapes and different types of waste alter its properties.
 This could have significant implications for ridding our planet from mountains and islands of synthetic waste.
 The material is capable of achieving higher insulation values than its current synthetic alternatives.” - Ehab Sayed, Founder of Biohm.

 Orb (organic refuse biocompound) is Biohm’s new material that derives from Mandin’s fruit peel explorations (see Peel Products).
 Using an organic binder, food and agricultural waste can be formed into sheets or moulded to create intricate shapes.
 Orb is 100% natural, biodegradable and vegan and can be used to make beautiful bespoke interiors from tiles.